sevyharris/MonteCoffee/documentation/tutorials/quick.rst

 **Step 4.
 Instantiate a NeighborKMC object and run**

 Now we are ready to instantiate a :class:`NeighborKMC.NeighborKMCBase` object, which is connecting the ingredients created in the previous step.
-The main part of the kinetic Monte Carlo procedure is in the :class:`NeighborKMC.NeighborKMCBase`, but some details and logging one has to define oneself.
+The main part of the kinetic Monte Carlo procedure is in the :class:`NeighborKMC.NeighborKMCBase`, but some details and logging should be defined by the user.
 That is done here in the class: :class:`simple_NKMC`.

 .. code-block:: python